A Health Alert for the African-American Community

 - Ascorbic Acid

 It’s important to understand the best and most healthful supplements are generally not going to be found on the shelves of your grocery store, pharmacy or vitamin shop.
 They’re going to be distributed through such channels as the internet, direct marketing or through naturopathic physicians.
 The reason for this is the cost of producing whole food supplements made from ingredients that are natural and truly healthful, and made using the best manufacturing practices, is much higher than that of the products found on the store shelves.
-Therefore, in order to maintain price competitiveness, the rare formulators and manufacturers of supplements who are concerned with producing a quality, beneficial product have to distribute those products in the most economical way.
+Therefore, in order to maintain price competitiveness, formulators and makers of supplements who are concerned with producing a quality, beneficial product have to distribute those products in the most economical way.
 Additionally, they have to forgo the kind of advertising done by most supplement makers who again are owned by the drug companies and are backed by their deep pockets.

-While it is increasingly difficult to find supplement formulators who will forgo the higher profit margins to provide natural whole food supplements manufactured using the best practices, there are a still a few out there.
+While it is increasingly difficult to find supplement formulators who will forgo the higher profit margins to provide natural whole food supplements manufactured using the best practices, there are a still some dedicated souls out there.
 My recommended sources for nutritional supplements are NutrientsOfNature.com, which carries exclusively the Universal Formulas line of natural whole food supplements, and IntegratedHealth.com.
 My recommended source for vitamin D3 is IntegratedHealth.com.
 Their vitamin D3 comes in a highly-absorbable liquid softgel form that provides 5,000 IU of D3 per softgel tab.
 Their D3 is one of the few on the market that also includes the vitally important co-factors vitamin A (1,000 IU per softgel tab) and vitamin K2 (10 mcg per softgel tab).
 And because their supplements are made from all natural sources, they provide you with the full vitamin complex.
 Their manufacturing facility is cGMP (Current Good Manufacturing Practices) certified, and they use no fillers, binders or flowing agents in the manufacture of their D3 supplement.
 Additionally, the high potency per tab makes them more cost-effective than even many of the synthetics.
 And because vitamin D has a half-life in the body of about two months, your daily intake can be easily modulated by adjusting the frequency with which you take their D3 supplement.
 For example, for someone requiring a 2,500 IU/day level of supplementation, one softgel tab can be taken every other day.
 For someone requiring 7,500 IU per day, one tab then two can be taken on alternate days.

 As mentioned previously, vitamin D and calcium work synergistically.
 While vitamin D is one of the most prevalent "vitamin" deficiencies in America, calcium is the mineral most likely to be deficient in the average American diet.
 The following table shows the adequate intakes for calcium as reported by the National Institute of Health's Office of Dietary Supplements:

 If you're not getting enough of this vitally important mineral from dietary sources, be sure to supplement your dietary intake.
 I recommend the calcium/magnesium supplement called "Micronized Cal/Mag in a 1:1 Ratio" from NutrientsOfNature.com.
 Studies show that a cal/mag ratio of 1:1 is superior for allowing more calcium to be utilized by the cells.
 Their all natural calcium/magnesium supplement is plant derived for better bio-availability and offers superior efficiency in nutrient absorption.
-And to further enhance bio-availability and nutrient absorption, even the capsule is pressed from vegetables.
+And to further enhance bio-availability and nutrient absorption, even the capsule is pressed from vegetable sources.
 It also has trace minerals and enzymes added to ensure absorption at all stages of mineral utilization.
 Their manufacturing facility is cGMP certified, and they too are committed to making supplements using only the most healthful ingredients, using no fillers, binders or flowing agents in the manufacture of their cal/mag.

 To learn more about the many benefits of this vitally important hormone, please visit our Articles page and select "Vitamin D" from the drop-down Article Search list.
 And be sure to keep up to date on the latest developments in the field of natural health by signing up for our e-newsletter.